SimonTor/CSHARP_MVVM_SQL_WCF_MachineryRentalService/README.md

 The Dependency-Management is done with Ninject

 To run this project you need a sql sercer with a database called mietdatenbank

+Project is build under Visual Studio 2012 (Studentversion) You need aditional NuGet Packages like Ninject and the EntityFramework 6